 The key regional characteristics consist of:

-a.
-Alliances.
-Alliances are important for interoperability and collective defense, as allies would be more likely to lend support to U.S. military operations.
+- Alliances.
+Alliances are important for interoperability and collective defense, as allies are more likely to lend support to U.S. military operations.
 Various indicators provide insight into the strength or health of an alliance.
 These include whether the U.S. trains regularly with countries in the region, has good interoperability with the forces of an ally, and shares intelligence with nations in the region.

-b.
-Political Stability.
+- Political Stability.
 Political stability brings predictability for military planners when considering such things as transit, basing, and overflight rights for U.S. military operations.
-The overall degree of political stability indicates whether U.S. military actions would be hindered or enabled and considers, for example, whether transfers of power in the region are generally peaceful and whether there have been any recent instances of political instability.
+The overall degree of political stability indicates whether U.S. military actions would be hindered or enabled and considers, for example, whether transfers of power are generally peaceful and whether there have been any recent instances of political instability in the region.

-c.
-U.S. Military Positioning.
-Having military forces based or equipment and supplies staged in a region greatly facilitates the ability of the United States to respond to crises and, presumably, achieve success in critical “first battles” more quickly.
+- U.S. Military Positioning.
+Having military forces based or equipment and supplies staged in a region greatly facilitates the United States’ ability to respond to crises and, presumably, achieve success in critical “first battles” more quickly.
 Being routinely present in a region also assists in maintaining familiarity with its characteristics and the various actors that might assist or thwart U.S. actions.
 With this in mind, we assessed whether or not the U.S. military was well positioned in the region.
 Again, indicators included bases, troop presence, prepositioned equipment, and recent examples of military operations (including training and humanitarian) launched from the region.

-d.
-Infrastructure.
+- Infrastructure.
 Modern, reliable, and suitable infrastructure is essential to military operations.
 Airfields, ports, rail lines, canals, and paved roads enable the U.S. to stage, launch, and logistically sustain combat operations.
-We combined expert knowledge of regions with publicly available information on critical infrastructure to arrive at our overall assessment of this metric.79
+We combined expert knowledge of regions with publicly available information on critical infrastructure to arrive at our overall assessment of this metric.90

-In summary, the U.S. has developed an extensive network of bases in the region and has acquired substantial operational experience in combatting regional threats, but many of its allies are hobbled by political instability, economic problems, internal security threats, and mushrooming transnational threats.
-Although the overall score remains “moderate,” as it was last year, it is in danger of falling to “poor” because of political instability and growing bilateral tensions with allies over the security implications of the nuclear agreement with Iran and how best to fight the Islamic State.
+In summary, the U.S. has developed an extensive network of bases in the Middle East region and has acquired substantial operational experience in combatting regional threats.
+At the same time, however, many of its allies are hobbled by political instability, economic problems, internal security threats, and mushrooming transnational threats.
+Although the region’s overall score remains “moderate,” as it was last year, it is in danger of falling to “poor” because of political instability and growing bilateral tensions with allies over the security implications of the nuclear agreement with Iran and how best to fight the Islamic State.